Workplace Wellbeing

 How does measurement-based care work?

-Mental health providers can utilize measurement-based care through clinically-validated screening tools in the form of assessments.
+Mental health providers can utilize measurement-based care through clinically validated screening tools in the form of assessments.
 These tools have been widely tested and are used in therapy and other forms of mental health treatment.
-They offer providers a dependable means of gauging an individual’s internal state and the severity of their symptoms.
+They give providers a dependable way to gauge an individual’s internal state and the severity of their symptoms.

 Multiple opportunities emerge for providers to employ these assessment tools throughout a client’s care journey.
 They serve as essential aids in gaining a comprehensive understanding of a client’s symptoms, determining the most suitable treatment approach, and identifying the appropriate endpoint for their care.